Panama Geisha Coffee – an outstanding coffee in every respect

 True to its historical origin, it tastes very much like Ethiopian coffee.

 Probably the best method for brewing this coffee varietal is by pour-over.
-This way you have the best control over the temperature of the water.
+This way, you have the best control over the temperature of the water.
 The best range would be between 194ºF and 200ºF (90ºC to 93ºC).

 As for the grind size, it’s best to choose the setting for regular filter coffee.

-Never use a blade grinder for these top quality beans.
-The grind size will be all over the place and the heat generated by the blades will seriously deteriorate the sensitive flavors.
+Never use a blade grinder for these top-quality beans.
+The grind size will be all over the place, and the heat generated by the blades will seriously deteriorate the sensitive flavors.
 Use a burr grinder by all means.
 Read more about good coffee grinders in this post.

 The growers in the Boquete region

 Hacienda Esmeralda is the pioneer for Geisha Coffee.
-But as demand for this fantastic coffee varietal has grown dramatically in recent years, more and more growers in Panama and even in other countries started to jump on the trend.
+But as demand for this fantastic coffee varietal has grown dramatically in recent years, more and more growers in Panama and other countries started to jump on the trend.
 Even in Hawaii, Monarch Coffee began growing Geisha coffee.
 It will be exciting to see how it will turn out, especially since growing conditions differ greatly from Panama.
 Another contender is Colombia which is well known for its quality coffee.
 Colombia Geisha coffee is definitely worth trying as well.

 Drying freshly harvested coffee cherries.

-Where can you buy Panama Geisha Coffee
+Where can you buy Panama Geisha Coffee?

 If you are lucky, you may find it in a coffee specialty shop near you.
 In big metropolises like New York, San Francisco, Tokyo, London, Berlin, and others, you may have a chance.